ChiaYunhan/GoogleReveiwScraper-flask-angular/README.md

 - **Session-Based History**: View and track past scrapes during the current session.
 Links for downloading CSV files via presigned S3 URLs are generated for each scrape.

 ## Rate Limiting and IP Blocking:
-To avoid triggering Google’s rate limiting or CAPTCHA-based IP bans, this application enforces a limit of scraping up to 310 reviews per location but can be increased by increasing the MAX_SCROLL in google_scraper.py.
+To avoid triggering Google’s rate limiting or CAPTCHA-based IP bans, this application enforces a limit of scraping up to 310 reviews per location but can be increased by increasing the MAX_SCROLL(1 scroll = 10 reviews) in google_scraper.py.
 While scraping a large number of reviews can result in IP-based restrictions, the limited scope of this app minimizes such risks.
 However, users should be aware that:
 - **Rate Limiting**: Google may limit the number of requests per minute, which could slow down the scraping process if too many reviews are requested in quick succession.
 - **IP Blocking**: If too many requests are made from the same IP in a short period, Google could trigger CAPTCHA challenges or temporarily block further requests from that IP.
 It's recommended to use scraping in moderation and avoid aggressive scraping practices.